Chanty

 However, by taking some simple steps, we can kick those distractions to the curb and get things done, together (pun intended for Chanty’s tagline).

 So when you feel like you’re drowning in a sea of emails and social media notifications, take a deep breath and remember that you’re in control.
 Don’t let those distractions drag you down!
 Instead, make a few tweaks and get back on track.
-After all, ain’t nobody got time for that.
+After all, ain’t nobody has time for that.

 But what we do have time for is to walk you through a series of dangerous time wasters and some quick fixes for them.
 Read on…